Health & Community Studies

 Career Opportunities & Salaries

-Elementary and secondary school teacher assistants support students, and assist teachers and counsellors with teaching and non-instructional tasks.
-They assist in areas of personal care, teaching and behaviour management under the supervision of teachers or other child care professionals.
-They are employed in public and private elementary, secondary and special needs schools and treatment centres.
+Graduates can expect to work as elementary and secondary school teacher assistants (NOC 43100).
+Elementary and secondary school teacher assistants support students and assist teachers and counsellors with teaching and non-instructional tasks.
+They assist in areas of personal care, teaching, and behaviour management under supervision of teachers or other childcare professionals.
+They are employed in public and private elementary, secondary, and special needs schools and treatment centers.

 Adult Basic Education, Trades and Industrial, and Post-Secondary Programs